-If you’re looking to edge into bangs length but aren’t ready to completely commit, consider some long choppy bangs.
-Allowing your fringe to grow out will give you more length to play around with styles and colors and the choppy cut will take your look to the next level.
+Consider some long choppy bangs if you're looking to edge into bangs length but aren't ready to go full-out.
+Allowing your fringe to grow out will give you more length to play around with styles and colors, and the choppy cut will take your look to the next level.

 Choppy Curtain Bangs

+Are you looking to take your fringe to the next level?
+Give them some texture with a choppy cut.
 Curtain bangs are one of our favorite ways to frame your face and add some much-needed movement to your style.
-Looking to take your fringe to the next level?
-Give them some texture with a choppy cut.
 These bangs are the perfect blend of femininity and edge.